Browse docs

 }No Controller.
 No watch.
 Just declarative fields.

-The difference compounds as forms grow
+The difference compounds as forms grow.

 A simple login form has minimal glue code.